mircopergreffi/room-assigner/README.md

 ## Leaderboard
 See who is the most popular.
-Execute this command to generate the leaderboard.
+Execute the following command to generate the leaderboard.
 ```
 $ python leaderboard.py
 ```
 Results are saved in file `leaderboard.txt`.

-Members are ranked by how many votes they recived.
+Members are ranked by how many votes they received.